 Pattern 3 “Side by Side”

-The first footwork pattern is called “2 steps pattern”.
+The first footwork pattern is called the “2 steps pattern”.
 Use this pattern to come back to the ready position after your serve.

 The second footwork pattern is called as “Quick jump pattern”.
 Use the “quick jump pattern” to move forward and backward.
 This footwork is very important to move from the distance close to the table to mid-distance.